joshcanhelp/josh-to-11/input/symlinked/posts/2008-11-01-how-to-be-an-older-undergraduate-or-how-i-learned-to-accept-what-ive-been-given.md

 ---
-title: "How to be an old(er) undergraduate or How I learned to accept what I've been given"
+title: How to be an old(er) undergraduate or How I learned to accept what I've been given
-excerpt: "I've been thinking about my past as a student and how far I’ve come as a person.
-I wanted to share a bit about what I’ve learned as the oldest dude in my graduating class (except that other guy)."
+excerpt: I've been thinking about my past as a student and how far I’ve come as a person.
+I wanted to share a bit about what I’ve learned as the oldest dude in my graduating class (except that other guy).
-modified: 2016-10-20 16:44:20
+modified: 2016-10-20T16:44:20.000Z
-tags: ["Personal Development"]
-featured_img:
 wpid: 366
+tags:
+  - Personal Development
+featured_img: null
 ---